ptazithos/glazewm-extra/README.md

 command = "set rounded false"
 match_process_name = ".*"

-# Rules applied for the focused window when focus changes.
+# Rules are applied to the focused window when the focus changes.
 [[focused_window_rules]]
 command = "set translucent 255"
 match_process_name = ".*"

-# Rule applied for unfocused windows when focus change.
+# Rules are applied to the unfocused windows when the focus changes.
 [[unfocused_window_rules]]
 command = "set translucent 220"
 match_process_name = ".*"